djaechung/UN-satellite-imagery-analysis/Data/readme.md

 In general, individual images contained multiple spectral bands and were defined by several key variables:
 * `aoi` - Area of Interest (int): labeled area within Colombia that had ordinance removal work done by the U.N.
 * `before` or `after` - whether the image was captured before or after ordinance removal work was done.
-This allows for before-v-after comparisons to see if development has occured in that area of interest (AOI)
+This allows for before-v-after comparisons to see if later human development occured in that area of interest (AOI)

 Images in the original directory were stored as TIF files